Trump's comments about anthem, Curry inflame sports stars | NorfolkNews.ca

 On Saturday, Trump echoed his stance.

-"If a player wants the privilege of making millions of dollars in the NFL, or other leagues, he or she should not be allowed to disrespect our Great American Flag (or Country) and should stand for the National Anthem," Trump wrote in an afternoon pair of tweets.
+"If a player wants the privilege of making millions of dollars in the NFL, or other leagues, he or she should not be allowed to disrespect our Great American Flag (or Country) and should stand for the National Anthem," Trump tweeted.
 "If not, YOU'RE FIRED.
 Find something else to do!"

+Trump has enjoyed strong support from NFL owners, with at least seven of them donating $1 million each to Trump's inaugural committee.
+They include New England Patriots owner Bob Kraft, who Trump considers a friend.

+NFL Commissioner Roger Goodell strongly backed the players and criticized Trump for "an unfortunate lack of respect for the NFL" while several team owners issued similar statements.
+New York Giants owners John Mara and Steve Tisch said the comments were inappropriate and offensive.
+Miami Dolphins owner Stephen Ross, who has supported the players who have knelt, said the country "needs unifying leadership right now, not more divisiveness," and San Francisco 49ers CEO Jed York ripped Trump's comments as "callous."

 "No man or woman should ever have to choose a job that forces them to surrender their rights," DeMaurice Smith, the NFL Players Association executive director, said Saturday.
 "No worker nor any athlete, professional or not, should be forced to become less than human when it comes to protecting their basic health and safety."

-Trump has met with some teams already in his first year in office.
+Trump has met with some championship teams already in his first year in office.

 Clemson visited the White House this year after winning the College Football Playoff, some members of the New England Patriots went after the Super Bowl victory and the Chicago Cubs went to the Oval Office in June to commemorate their World Series title.
 The Cubs also had the larger and more traditional visit with President Barack Obama in January, four days before the Trump inauguration.